aiprobook/aiprobook.github.io/deep-learning-for-programmers/_posts/2000-06-01-interactive.md

 # immediate dynamic feedback

 ## see the result of executing each line
-## experiment in the live environment
+## experiment in a live environment

 ## no C++ build hell